Robert A Steele. AIA/NCARB

 Alumni Lecture Series, VPI and SU, Blacksburg, Virginia, 1990 and 1992

 Post Graduate Studies, Harvard University, Cambridge, Massachusetts, 1989/90/92/95

-Bachelor of Architecture and Minor in History, VPI and SU, Blacksburg, Virginia, 1982
+Bachelor of Architecture and Minor in History, VPI and State University, Blacksburg, Virginia, 1982

 Upon graduation from Virginia Tech in 1982, Bob began his career in Washington, D.C. - his primary influence made while with the Joseph Boggs Studio.
 As one of four associates under Mr. Boggs' direction he compiled a portfolio of regional and international works.
 While with Boggs, Bob moved to Richmond, opening Boggs' Richmond studio.